apalermo01/ricer/README.md

   - Takes only options that are already available for every tool
   - This allows you to have ~/.profile managed by ricer.
 The template file is `<template_path>/global/.profile`

+- GTK
+    - needs gsettings, gtk3, gtk4, and gsettings-desktop-schemas
+    - TODO: set XDG_DATA_DIR in ~/.profile on nix
+    - requirements: dart-sass, meson, ninja
+    - got something togglable working in gtk:
+        - 1. make a script to download a base theme
+        - 2. Define overrides for the theme's css
+        - 3. add GTK_THEME env var to ~/.profile
 - i3

   - `font`